A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

 This blood becomes trapped and starts to accumulate in one area of the vein and causes the vein to bulge.
 And this is a varicose vein.

 Some additional causes or risk factors of developing varicose veins in legs include:

-Based on statistics, more women reportedly have varicose veins than men, but it will typically affect both men and women who are between the ages of 30 and 70.
+Based on statistics, more women reportedly have enlarged veins than men, but it will typically affect both men and women who are between the ages of 30 and 70.

 Additionally, the increased progesterone levels in pregnant women, coupled with the increased amount of blood in their body, adds even more strain on their leg veins.

-During pregnancy, it is common for women to develop large varicose veins.
+During pregnancy, it is common for women to develop large bulging veins.
 Within one year after child birth their veins usually return to their normal size.